 The web of life is unraveling at a rapid pace.
 Biodiversity is on the decline.
 Habitat destruction is on the rise.
 Our modern ways of life are breaking the spider threads that weave us together.
 We are killing the planet, and in the process we are killing ourselves.
 All of us are complicit in this murder, to one degree or another.
-Each and every one of us has a moral obligation, a duty, to wake up to this reality and do everything we can to fight for what we love, to fight for life.
+Each and every one of us has a moral obligation, a responsibility, to wake up to this reality and do everything we can to fight for what we love, to fight for life.
 To reweave the web of life.

 This blog is about restoring the wilderness and the wild, both within ourselves and in the outer landscapes of the natural world.
 It’s a call to action, to explore the interrelationship between biodiversity and neurodiversity, to understand how the health of the earth and human health are intimately interlinked.
 It’s a call to rewild not only the earth’s ecosystems, but also our human systems, our culture and communities, our minds, hearts, bodies, and souls.
 It’s an invitation to unplug from industrial civilization, to wake up to our animal selves.
 To enter into a reciprocal relationship with the living Earth.
 To be wild awake.